quyum-fatai/Datacamp-EDA-Using-SQL/README.md

 - Which country owns the maximum amount of debt and what does that amount look like?
 - What is the average amount of debt owed by countries across different debt indicators?

+## Insight
+It was discovered that over 3 trillion dollars was owed by 124 countries between 1970 – 2015.
+It was also discovered that China and Brazil had the highest debt between the period and most debts owed are long term debts